Committed to making a difference.

 We are a licensed specialized group home serving teenage survivors across the United States.
 We offer healing, education, restoration, and reintegration for survivors of the forced commercial sex trade.

 Trafficking survivors experience trauma that affects their whole being.
-Because of this, we work to bring healing to mind, body, and spirit.
-Our program is designed to walk each girl through the process of coming to terms with their pain and help them find healing.
-As part of the healing process the girls will learn to live as survivors instead of victims.
-This means helping the girls see their life as a gift from God who has equipped them with unique gifts, talents, and abilities that can make their world better.
+That’s why we work to bring healing to mind, body, and spirit.
+Our faith-based program is designed to walk each girl through the process of coming to terms with their pain and help them find healing.
+As part of the healing process, the girls will learn to live as survivors instead of victims.
+This means helping the girls see their life as a gift from God, who has equipped them with unique gifts, talents, and abilities that can make their world better.

 Our program includes counseling, therapy, life skill training, medical care, job skill training, spiritual guidance, relationship training, mentoring, and education.
 Our accredited school, Aspire Academy, is on our property, allowing our girls to continue their education while also completing credits they may have missed.

 Our house is truly a home where survivors have the space to begin their lifelong healing journey.